SFStefenon/ACD-PatchT/README.md

 ## Optimized configuration

 The Tree-structured Parzen Estimator (TPE) evaluated 100 trials using validation RMSE as the objective.
 The selected configuration was retrained from scratch across 50 independent random seeds.
+The algorithm used to compute this experiment is available [here](Algorithm/02_optimization.py).

 | Hyperparameter | Optimized value |
 |---|---:|